-- 10. Monitor performance of riparian buffer plantings funded by the Catskill Streams Buffer Initiative. - a.
-Riparian buffer restoration sites that were installed through CSBI are monitored bi-annually for a period of 5 years after project completion.
-The monitoring helps inform management decisions on species selection and site characteristics; 11 sites in 2019, 13 expected for 2021. - b.
-Geomorphic monitoring of Bushkill Creek bioengineering project implementation.
-Continue biannual survey of project and following high flow events. - c.
-Monitor Stream Restoration Project vegetation and bioengineering practices to ensure projects are meeting goals for vegetation establishment and restoration.
+- 11. Monitor performance of riparian buffer plantings funded by the Catskill Streams Buffer Initiative. - Riparian buffer restoration sites that were installed through CSBI are monitored bi-annually for a period of 5 years after project completion.
+The monitoring helps inform management decisions on species selection and site characteristics: 21 sites monitored in 2021, 10 sites expected in 2022. - b.
+Monitor Stream Restoration Project vegetation and bioengineering practices to ensure projects are meeting goals for vegetation establishment and restoration. - Develop and implement plans to monitor and study the effects of contributing factors to buffer success, such as source material, site condition, buffer installation practices, weather/hydrology during establishment period, deer herbivory and other factors to inform project designs and improve the growth and survival of buffer plantings.